thong2511/3Dwebsite/README.md

 # General steps/overview to create 3D avatar
 1. Go to avaturn at https://avaturn.me/ and then create your avatar and then download it under glb, remember to also download it under fbx so it could be upload to mixamo!
-2. From there then go to Mixamo at https://www.mixamo.com/#/  and find the animation you like.
+2. From there go to Mixamo at https://www.mixamo.com/#/  and find the animation you like.
 3. In Mixamo upload the file to the animation you chose the file should looks something like: "mesh_for_mixamo....fbx".
 4. If you wanted to use multiple animation like me then go ahead and pick another animation in step 2 and upload the file again like step 3.
 If you only want one animation just go ahead and skip this 4th step!
 5. Now you combine those above in blender app at https://www.blender.org/ .